PeterCamilleri/full_dup/README.md

 Thus any duplicates made in this manner will lose the attached full_dup_exclude method.
 If it is important to retain singleton methods, consider using the full_clone gem instead.

-## Notes

-The full_dup gem tracks its progress and handles data objects that contain loops, cycles, and other forms of recursion.
-In order to do this, it relies heavily on the object_id property of the data being copied.
-If object_id is broken, then full_dup and hashes and ... will also be broken!

 ## Contributing